StefanBloemheuvel/GCNTimeseriesRegression/README.md

 #### Data
-The data (too big to host on github itself) can be downloaden at: https://zenodo.org/record/5767221  <br /> In the data folder, the input_ci.npy file should be placed and renamed to input.npy <br /> The input_cw.npy file should be place in data/othernetwork  and also renamed to input.npy <br />
+The data (too big to host on github itself) can be downloaden at: https://zenodo.org/record/5767221  <br /> In the data folder, the input_ci.npy file should be placed and renamed to inputs.npy <br /> The input_cw.npy file should be place in data/othernetwork  and also renamed to inputs.npy <br />

 #### Requirements
 Tensorflow <br />